vslutov/face-detection/README.md

 Maximum mark for this task is 10 points:

 - Prepare data (1 points)
-  - Student extracted postive and negative samples from data.
+  - Student extracted positive and negative samples from data.
-- Classificator training (3 points)
+- Classifier training (3 points)
   - Student add into model some layers.
   - Student ran fitting and validation accuracy exceeded 90%.
   - Student selected epoch with best validation loss and loaded this epoch weight.